 - j.
 Open space, including site amenities and related streetscape improvements such as street furniture and landscaping; - k.
 Safety and security equipment and facilities (including lighting, surveillance, and related intelligent transportation system applications); - 1.
 Facilities that incorporate community services13 such as daycare and health care; - m.
 A capital project for, and improving, equipment or a facility for an intermodal transfer facility or transportation mall; - n.
-Construction of space for commercial uses, although FTA may not fund the outfitting of a commercial space (see "Ineligible Activities" below); - Capital project and equipment for an intermodal transfer facility or transportation mall, including acquisition of facilities and equipment, roadbeds, tracks and bus ramps, pedestrian concourses, parking facilities, park-and-ride services, improvements to existing bus or rail transit terminals, stations, major transfer points, and shelters as well as other facilities directly related to the linking of public transportation facilities with other modes of transportation; - p.
-Transportation-related furniture, fixtures, and equipment (FFE) are eligible costs in all cases; however, due to the restriction at 49 U.S.C. § 5302(3)(G)(vi) against outfitting commercial spaces (other than intercity bus or rail stations) or public facilities not related to public transportation, FFE for such spaces are ineligible; - q.
+Construction of space for commercial uses; - o.
+Capital project and equipment for an intermodal transfer facility or transportation mall, including acquisition of facilities and equipment, roadbeds, tracks and bus ramps, pedestrian concourses, parking facilities, park-and-ride services, improvements to existing bus or rail transit terminals, stations, major transfer points, and shelters as well as other facilities directly related to the linking of public transportation facilities with other modes of transportation; - p.
+Transportation-related furniture, fixtures, and equipment (FFE) are eligible costs in all cases; - q.
 Parking improvements with a public transportation justification and use, or with an intercity bus or intercity rail justification and use, in connection with joint development; - r.
 Project development activities, including design, engineering, construction cost estimating, environmental analysis, real estate packaging and financial projections (operating income and expenses, debt service, and cash flow analysis), and negotiations to secure financing and tenants; and - s.
-Professional services, including reasonable and necessary costs incurred to hire professionals to prepare or perform the activities described above, or to assist the project sponsor in reviewing the same. - 5.
-INELIGIBLE ACTIVITIES.
-FTA's authorizing legislation expressly prohibits it from funding two kinds of activities as joint development: (1) the "outfitting" of a commercial space and (2) construction of part of a public facility not related to public transportation. - a.
-Outfitting of a Commercial Space.
-With the exception of intercity bus and rail facilities, FTA funds may not be used to "outfit" space that will be occupied by a commercial entity.
-FTA interprets the terms "outfit" and "outfitting" to mean the purchase and installation of items needed for exclusively commercial purposes.
-For example, the products needed to outfit a café or coffee shop would include signage, shelving, displays, furniture, food preparation equipment, lighting, cash registers, etc.
+Professional services, including reasonable and necessary costs incurred to hire professionals to prepare or perform the activities described above, or to assist the project sponsor in reviewing the same.